 Can the sadness Shakespeare experienced in his own life during the year 1601 help explain the inward heartsickness at the core of Hamlet’s delay?
 “To be or not to be” expresses the suicidal thoughts which lie at the heart of the tragedy.
 Shakespeare’s own melancholy that year may have been related to the death of his father, John Shakespeare, who was buried on September 8th 1601.
 The death of his father may have resurrected Shakespeare’s grief over the loss of his son Hamnet five years before.
 When he returned to Stratford that summer for his son’s funeral, Shakespeare may have reacted, like Laertes does in Act V of Hamlet, to the inadequacy of the new Protestant funeral rites to offer comfort to the living.
 “What ceremony else?”
 Laertes cries as Ophelia’s body is lowered into the grave.

-Belief in Purgatory may have been absurd to many in this new Anglican England, but the Catholic traditions had been so popular because they served vital psychological purposes for the living who must wrestle with their grief: the reciprocal bond between the living and the dead could be maintained, if only for a time.
+Belief in Purgatory may have been absurd to many in this new Anglican England, but the Catholic traditions had remained so popular through the centuries because they served vital psychological purposes for the living who must wrestle with their grief: the reciprocal bond between the living and the dead could be maintained, if only for a time.
 During medieval times the cult of purgatory had evolved into an elaborate form of ancestor worship.
-The Chapels and chanceries built to honor the dead became monuments to the memory of ancestors.
+The chapels and chanceries built to honor the dead became monuments to the memory of ancestors.

 This crisis of mourning and memory may have been on Shakespeare’s mind as he sat down to write a play whose doomed hero bore the name of his son.
 This crisis might help us understand the origins of the explosive power and inwardness of Hamlet.

 When the Ghost of Hamlet’s father confronts his son, his last words are not “Revenge my murder!” but “Adieu!
 Adieu!
 Remember me!”
 And Hamlet vows to do just that.
 (According to legend the role that Shakespeare was most famous for as an actor was as the Ghost of Hamlet’s father.)
 As it turns out Hamlet not only delays revenge but he appears to forget that the ghost ever existed.
-Something intereferes with his straight forward plan, an interference whose emblem id the feigned madness that makes no sense in the plot.
+Something intereferes with his straight forward plan, an interference whose emblem is the feigned madness that makes no sense in the plot.
 The Ghost clearly designates his location as in Purgatory.
 The Ghost also makes clear that he has been taken from life suddenly, “Unhouseled (no last communion), dis-appointed (no deathbed confession), unaneled (no last unction)”, and now he is paying the full price.
 “O horrible, O horrible, most horrible!”
 Yet this ghost does not ask for masses or alms, he demands vengeance.
 And Hamlet worries about that.
 To Protestants, there are no ghosts, only demons or delusions.
 Hamlet acknowledges that the ghost he has seen may be the devil.
-His doubt and disorientation may reflect the damage to the whole ritual structure which the culture had undergone.
+His doubt and disorientation may reflect the damage which the culture had undergone to the whole ritual structure.